Duchenne Muscular Dystrophy

 Early signs of Duchenne may include delayed ability to sit, stand

 or walk.
 There is a progressive loss of mobility and patients with Duchenne will eventually require the use of a wheelchair.
-Cardiac
+Cardiac and respiratory muscle symptoms typically begin in the teenage years, but can appear sooner, and lead to serious, life-threatening complications.

 How can symptoms of Duchenne be managed?

-for Duchenne.
+Several treatments currently exist for Duchenne.

-to help reduce inflammation
+• Steroids to help reduce inflammation

-for maintaining or improving the musculoskeletal system
+• Physical therapy for maintaining or improving the musculoskeletal system

-for management of heart and
+• Medical intervention for management of heart and lung conditions

 Get resources and support for Duchenne